Curriculum Mindset Session

 Developing preschool math vocabulary

 The more you can work math vocabulary into your everyday life, or notice it and capitalize on it in those moments when it comes up naturally, the better.
-There are tons of different categories of words that fall into math vocabulary:
+There are tons of different categories of words that fall into the math vocabulary:

 • Propositions.
 Propositions are math words, so anything that shows space in relative positions, such as before, after, later, or sooner, falls into this category.